 Hypertension sets up disorders of lesser degree such as fatigue, dizziness, blurred vision, irregular heartbeat, difficulty breathing and gout symptoms.

 The link between gout and hyperuricemia are often overlooked even when 74% of chronic gout sufferers have high blood pressure.
 If you have hypertension, make sure to ask your doctor to test for your uric acid levels as well.

-Here is a fantastic video illustrating high blood pressure, atherosclerosis and plaque.
+If you appreciate computer generated videos like I do, then you’ll like this one.
+Here is a fantastic video illustrating high blood pressure, atherosclerosis or plaque build up.